 Village Enhancement Scheme

 The Parish Council set up a working group to look at what would be practicable.
 Our initial plans were too ambitious and expensive.
 These have been pared back and just a few of the ideas are now being taken forward.
-The group have spent a lot of time getting the details of the work agreed with the Parish Council and with North Somerset Highways and now want to consult with residents and find out what you think.
+The group spent a lot of time getting the details of the work agreed with the Parish Council and with North Somerset Highways.

 The cost and who pays?

 The scheme will cost in the region of £30,000 and will be funded by the council.
 This money will come from reserves that have put aside for the Village Enhancement Scheme and road safety.
 In addition, we have some money from the Community Infrastructure Levy, which is money that developers now pay towards improvements in local infrastructure; as we have a Neighbourhood Development Plan we get 25% of this.

 During the week from 18th February 2019, 2000 leaflets were delivered to households across Long Ashton explaining the Village Enhancement Scheme (VES) proposals with a plan and artwork describing the details.